Taliik/crate-spark-pipeline/README.md

 * Emojis 😋😉

 To provide reliable texts to the language detection algorithm, it is also recommended to set a minimum text length.
+After these transformations the training data is almost prepared and ready for machine learning.

-## Labeling
+### Labeling

-For [supervised machine learning][definition_supervised_machine_learning] the algorithm needs to know the correct answer of a given input.
+For [supervised machine learning](https://en.wikipedia.org/wiki/Supervised_learning) the algorithm needs to know the correct answer of a given input.
-[Unsupervised machine learning][definition_unsupervised_machine_learning] does not need to have labels.
+[Unsupervised machine learning](https://en.wikipedia.org/wiki/Unsupervised_learning) does not need to have labels.

 ---

+A label is still missing in the current training data.
-An easy way to provide this label for this use case, is the usage of a [language detection library][language_library].
+An easy way to provide the label for this use case is the usage of a [language detection library](https://github.com/shuyo/language-detection).

-After this step, the training data is now cleaned and labeled and ready for supervised machine learning.
+After this step, the training data has the desired format.

-## Machine Learning
+## Pipeline

+Since the dataset finally is in the desired state the main-work-process can begin.
+This process consists of an ordered list of transformations and estimations, which are applied on the dataset.

 ### Feature preparation

-[Features][definition_features] are one or more characteristics of a situation which are used as a input parameters of machine learning.
-After training a model, this model tries to use these features to get to a solution.
+[Features](https://stackoverflow.com/a/40899529) are one or more characteristics of a situation which are used as a input parameters of machine learning.
+After training a model, this model tries to use the features of unknown problems to get to a solution.

 For machine learning, features are usually a set of numbers.
 But since the current features are texts, a few steps are needed to get to numbers.

 #### Tokenizer + N-Gram

-[Tokenization][definition_tokenization] in terms of language processing is the process of splitting text into smaller segments.
+[Tokenization](https://en.wikipedia.org/wiki/Lexical_analysis#Tokenization) in terms of language processing is the process of splitting text into smaller segments.
 These segments can either be words, silblings, sentences or single characters (whitespace included).

 ---

 The first language identification approach which comes to peoples minds is the learning of every word in every language.
 This is a bad approach since there are a lot of words.
 A better method (which is used here) is the usage of n-grams.
-[Read more about N-Gram method][ngram_method].
+[Read more about N-Gram method](https://stats.stackexchange.com/a/144903).

 For this project, the text will be split into lowercase characters, which are then combined to groups of size n, where n is a numeric value.
 These groups are then used further.